A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Simulation

 \section{Simulation}

-In this section, we consider the industrial Continuous-Stirred Tank Reactor (CSTR) system used in \cite{guan2017distributed} as a testbed to evaluate the proposed approach.
-In this plant, chemical species $S_A$ reacts to form species $S_B,$ the state vector and control inputs are $x_p = [C_A, T]^T$ and $u=[T_C, C_{Ai}]^T$, where $C_A$ is the concentration of $S_A$ in the tank, $T$ the reaction temperature, $T_C$ the cooling medium temperature, and $C_{Ai}$ is input concentration of $S_A.$ A linearized discrete-time representation of the CSTR system using a sampling time $T_s=1\,\sec$ has been provided in \cite{guan2017distributed}, and it is characterized by the system matrices
+In this section, we consider the industrial Continuous-Stirred Tank Reactor (CSTR) system used in \cite{guan2017distributed} as a testbed to evaluate the proposed approach. {Although the proposed framework is formulated for general finite-dimensional linear systems, the low-dimensional CSTR benchmark is intentionally selected to clearly illustrate the operation of the proposed set-theoretic mechanisms, including reachable sets, ROSC sets, and Voronoi partitions, without resorting to projections.} In this plant, chemical species $S_A$ reacts to form species $S_B,$ the state vector and control inputs are $x_p = [C_A, T]^T$ and $u=[T_C, C_{Ai}]^T$, where $C_A$ is the concentration of $S_A$ in the tank, $T$ the reaction temperature, $T_C$ the cooling medium temperature, and $C_{Ai}$ is input concentration of $S_A.$ A linearized discrete-time representation of the CSTR system using a sampling time $T_s=1\,\sec$ has been provided in \cite{guan2017distributed}, and it is characterized by the system matrices